tmobile/percy-cake/README.md

 ## Overview

+"Configuration as code" is a technique to store environmental variables, feature flags, and other configuration items in an SCM the same way the code is stored.
+When the code is deployed, the CI process generates the specific configuration for the proper environment from the config SCM.
+Then the CD process deploys it to the appropriate hosts alongside the new code.
+The significant advantage of this approach is that configuration changes are tracked over time which is critical to support.

+Percy YAML Editor is a configuration tool that allows developers and DevOps a standard and hierarchical approach and intuitive form like User Interface for managing and maintaining complex configuration environments.
+The configuration files created by this tool will be used in DevOps pipeline to generate final configuration for deployment to various environments.
-The editor allows the user to manage (list, create, edit or delete) YAML configuration files from a git repository in the browser directly.

-It is a pure static web page, and doesn't require any back-end.
-But a proxy is needed for it to access the git repository successfully.
+The editor allows the user to manage (list, create, edit or delete) YAML configuration files from a git repository in the browser directly. and it's a pure static web page, that requires no back-end.
+But a proxy maybe needed for it to access the git repository successfully.

 The git repository to be managed by this editor must follow the mono directory structure as below:
 ```